Bilbao, Basque Country, Spain

 The cotton candy from Carnaval.

 The next morning we took the train to the coast, wanting to see the Atlantic Ocean.
 We travelled to Gexto by train, which took around 30 minutes.
-The cliffs over the sea were stunning and the ocean blurred into the fog on the horizon.
+We walked from the train station to Arrigunaga Beach, where the cliffs over the sea were stunning and the ocean blurred into the fog on the horizon.
 Though it was February, the weather was very warm and pleasant.

 The coast at Getxo.